Honey Rose

-Honey Rose Varghese is an Indian actress who mainly appears in Malayalam films.
+Honey Rose (born 5 September 1991) is an Indian actress who mainly acts in Malayalam films.
 She has also appeared in a few Tamil, Kannada and Telugu films.
 She made her acting debut with the 2005 Malayalam film Boyy Friennd.
-Her breakthrough role came in 2012 with Trivandrum Lodge..Honey has established herself as leading actress in Malayalam cinema.She made her official Telugu Entry through Veera Simha Reddy (2023), which became a Blockbuster.
+Her breakthrough role came in 2012 with Trivandrum Lodge.

 Early life

-Honey Rose Varghese was born in Kerala at Moolamattom in a Syro-Malabar Catholic family.
-Shes of mixed Indian and Assyrian orgin.
-She was educated at S.H.E.M High School, Moolamattom.
+Honey Rose Varghese was born in a Syro-Malabar Catholic family at Moolamattom in the Idukki district of Kerala.
+She studied at S.H.E.M.
+High School, Moolamattom.
 She holds a Bachelor of Arts degree in Communicative English from the St. Xavier's College for Women, Aluva.

 Career

-Starting her career at age 14 in 2005, she acted in the Malayalam film Boyy Friennd directed by Vinayan.
+Starting her career at age 14 in 2005, Honey Rose acted in the Malayalam film Boyy Friennd directed by Vinayan.
 She played the role of Manikuttan's friend.
-In 2006, she accepted her first non-Malayalam project, Ee Varsham Sakshiga in Telugu, which was followed by her first Tamil film the romantic drama Mudhal Kanave.
-Honey Rose acted in Muthyala Subbiah's 50th film Aalayam.
+In 2007, she accepted her first non-Malayalam project, her first Tamil film the romantic drama Mudhal Kanave.
+She acted in Muthyala Subbiah's 50th film Aalayam (2008), which was her Telugu debut.

 Her comeback character is that of 'Dhwani Nambiar' in Trivandrum Lodge, it gave her a breakthrough in her career.
 She decided to change her screen name to Dhwani after that film, but reverted to Honey Rose in Anju Sundarikal.

-In 2011 she had completed one Tamil project, Mallukattu which she signed in 2009 and a Malayalam film, Pithavinum Puthranum Parishudhatmavinum, but the latter is on hold.
+In 2011 Rose had completed one Tamil project, Mallukattu which she signed in 2009 and a Malayalam film, Pithavinum Puthranum Parishudhatmavinum, but the latter is on hold.
 She plays a nun called Sister Elsita in director Deepesh's Pithavinum Puthranum Parisudhalmavinum.
 She also acted with Jayasurya in Hotel California and in Thank You as Jayasurya's wife, with Fahadh in the 5 Sundarikal featurette called Aami and Daivathinte Swantham Cleetus with Mammootty in which she plays a bold and strong Malayali woman.